dojo/widget-core/README.md

 export const MyWidgetContainer = Container(MyWidget, 'my-injector', getProperties);
 ```

-The returned class from `Container` HOC is then be used in place widget it wraps, not although the container assumes the properties type of the wrapped widget, they all become optional.
+The returned class from `Container` HOC is then used in place of the widget it wraps, the container assumes the properties type of the wrapped widget, however they all considered optional.

 ```ts
 // import { MyWidget } from './MyWidget';